jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 **HINT**: You only need one extra mux, compared to your R-type-only design.

 In this section, you will (likely) also have to update your ALU Control unit.
-In assignment 1, we ignored the `aluop` input on the ALU Control unit.
+In assignment 1, we ignored the `arth_type` input on the ALU Control unit.
 Now that we are running the I-type instructions, the use of `funct7` becomes tricky.
 See the table below for more information about the I-type instruction layouts.